mapyourown/OracleSwap/securityconsiderations.md

 For any liquidity provider the contract settles all its active subcontracts at once.
 This involves a loop over the entirety of the liquidity provider's book.
 If the size of the book grows too large, it is possible for the gas cost of the settle computation to exceed the block gas limit.
 To mitigate this issue, a liquidity provider's number of active subcontracts is capped.
 The approximate gas cost of settling each subcontract is known, and the limit was chosen to keep settlement of the entire book well under the gas limit.
 The settlement function is the only such necessary loop in the entire smart contract structure.
 OracleSwap can accommodate a nearly endless number of liquidity providers because each provider is treated on an individual basis, and at no time are all providers considered in a single function.

 Once a taker is no longer active the oracle will run a script to remove inactive subcontracts from the LP's book to free space, as this allows more takers and thus more oracle revenue.
-However, if negligent, anyone can log into the LP book contract and delete canceled subcontracts from the LP's book, as there is no risk from this.

-Once a taker is no longer active the oracle will run a script to remove inactive subcontracts from the LP's book to free space, as this allows more takers and thus more oracle revenue.
 If the oracle is negligent, the list could grow too large to be processed due to the size of the LP’s ledger of cancelled subcontracts.
-Anyone can log into the LP book contract and delete canceled subcontracts from the LP's book using the deleteSubcontract() function, as there is no risk from this.
+Anyone can access the function to delete canceled subcontracts from the LP's book using the deleteSubcontract() function, as there is no risk from this.

-More generally, a DoS problem can occur if a contract requires an external call to finish to progress to a new state, and this external call is corrupted or neglected.
-OracleSwap follows the withdrawal pattern whereby each user can can the withdraw function independently.
+A DoS problem can also occur if a contract requires an external call to finish to progress to a new state, and this external call is corrupted or neglected.
+OracleSwap does not have an external calls outside the contract.

 In the worst-case scenario where the contract was frozen or neglected by the Oracle, all users can access their entire margins if settlement has not occurred for 9 days.